AI Should Sense Better, Not Just Scale Bigger: Adaptive Sensing as a Paradigm Shift: Introduction

 However, current AI methodologies still primarily address distribution shift by \textit{scaling} neural architectures and datasets~\cite{oquab2023dinov2,cherti2023openclip,achiam2023gpt,radford2023robust}, leaving the sensing interface unchanged.
 A few existing sensor-aware strategies, such as active perception, which repositions sensors or robots to optimize viewpoints~\cite{bajcsy1988active,shi2023real}, and sensor-fusion budgeting, which schedules when and what modalities to activate~\cite{tilmon2023energy}, operate at the system or motion-planning level.
+Post-hoc physics-based~\cite{agarwal2021simulation, planche2021physics} and physics-informed (e.g., PINNs, DSE)~\cite{raissi2019pinns,maier2018dse} sensor simulations cannot recover the coupled environment–sensor dynamics once analog signals are digitized, as the measurements have already been shaped by sensor configurations, leading to irreversible information loss.
 They neglect how raw analog signals are digitized in the first place to best serve the downstream model.
+Historically, adaptive optics (e.g., radar CFAR~\cite{finn1966radar,rohling2007radar}, astronomical seeing correction~\cite{babcock1953astronomical}) were designed to enhance human perception or measurement fidelity, but were grounded in physical or human-centric criteria rather than how sensors adapt to model’s representation space.

 Only recently have benchmarks begun isolating the impact of intrinsic sensor settings, such as exposure and gain, on recognition accuracy~\cite{baek2024unexplored,baek2025adaptive}.
 Inspired by these insights, the concept of \textbf{test-time input adaptation} has emerged: dynamically optimizing sensor parameters frame-by-frame to deliver model-friendly data.
 A first prototype, Lens~\cite{baek2025adaptive}, significantly outperforms traditional (human-oriented) auto-exposure methods, maintaining high classification accuracy despite a 50$\times$ reduction in model size.
 Preliminary evidence suggests even greater potential: with ideal sensor adaptation, a lightweight 5M-parameter EfficientNet-B0~\cite{manion2024effect} can surpass the 632M-parameter OpenCLIP-H~\cite{openclip} trained on 160$\times$ more training data~\cite{baek2024unexplored}.
 These early results highlight both the promise of adaptive sensing and the urgency for systematic exploration.

 While initial empirical demonstrations come from image-classification tasks, adaptive sensing is broadly applicable across diverse domains.
 By shaping incoming photons, acoustic waves, or tactile forces \textit{at the sensor}, it boosts efficiency and robustness in fields such as medical diagnostics~\cite{pooch2020can, albadawy2018deep}, autonomous driving~\cite{sakaridis2018semantic}, surveillance~\cite{wang2003adaptive}, and environmental monitoring~\cite{akiva2022self,Marsocci_2023_CVPR}.
 This capability is becoming critical as AI increasingly transitions from artificial, controlled simulations to \textbf{physical, embodied deployments}~\cite{paolo24embodid}.
 In real-world robots and wearable devices, identical models may receive data from lenses, CCDs, MEMS microphones, or tactile skins, each differing across vendor, firmware, and production batch.
 These subtle differences introduce domain shifts, either explicit or latent, that are difficult to address through model advancement alone.